 Personal Study 22 (hours maximum)

 20-22 hours of reading and group preparation

 Small Group Teaching/Personal Tutorial 0 (hours maximum)

 The BA in Film and Theatre Making provides a range of learning experiences which enable our students to engage with subject experts, develop attributes and perspectives that will equip them for life and work in a global society and make use of innovative technologies and a world class library that enhances their development as independent, lifelong learners.
 Examples of the opportunities provided for learning on this course are:

 - E-Learning technologies

-Information associated with lectures and assignments is often communicated via a Virtual Learning Environment (VLE) called Queen’s Online.
-A range of e-learning experiences are also embedded in the degree through, for example: interactive group workshops in a flexible learning space; podcasts and interactive web-based learning activities; opportunities to use IT programmes associated with design in practicals and project- based work etc.
+Information associated with lectures and assignments is often communicated via a Virtual Learning Environment (VLE) called Canvas.
+A range of e-learning experiences are also embedded in the degree through, for example: interactive group workshops in a flexible learning space; podcasts and interactive web-based learning activities; opportunities to use IT programmes associated with audiovisual production processes in practical and project-based work etc.

 Introduce basic information about new topics as a starting point for further self-directed private study/reading.
 Lectures also provide opportunities to ask questions, gain some feedback and advice on assessments (normally delivered in large groups to all year group peers).

 Undergraduates are allocated a Personal Tutor who meets with them on several occasions during the year to support their academic development.

 - Practical Workshops